 Adapted from his presentation at the Christian Sociological Association Annual Conference, Dr. Jason Martin, an institutional researcher, explains how a social science perspective provides an opportunity to (1) transform how adult clergy sexual abuse survivors are viewed, (2) understand the unique devastation when abuse occurs within the Church, and (3) re-imagine an institutional/collective response that avoids protectionism and reductionism.

-Dr. Heather Evans, DCSW, Dr. Todd Bhelenkert, PhD and Chellee Taylor
+Dr. Heather Evans, DCSW, Todd Bhelenkert, PhD and Chellee Taylor

 This presentation by SBC Voices was a breakout session of the Southern Baptist Convention (SBC) 2023 Annual Meeting.
 Topics include dynamics of adult clergy sexual abuse, theological considerations, proper language, institutional response, trauma and recovery.